-The Master Public International Law at the University of Amsterdam is a one-year Programme that provides students with a solid understanding of general international law and through the wide variety of elective courses it allows students to specialise in particular areas such as human rights law, international humanitarian law, international criminal law and international environmental law.
-The programme introduces students to key debates and controversies within international law and it challenges them to develop and defend their own position in these debates.
-It sets out to prepare students for the dynamic practice of international law.
+The Master Public International Law at the University of Amsterdam is a one-year Programme that provides students with a solid understanding of general international law as well as with ample opportunity to specialise in particular areas such as human rights law, international humanitarian law, international criminal law and international environmental law, through the wide variety of elective courses on offer.

 The Amsterdam Law School has an excellent reputation for high quality of teaching and research.
 We consistently rank among the world’s top 40 Law Schools in both the Times Higher Education University Rankings and the QS World University Rankings, and top 5 among continental European Law Schools.